 I have no guru and no main teacher in that traditional yoga sense.
 But I can drop a lot of names that won't impress you.
 Names of people who have shaped me and everything that comes out of my mouth.
 Stina. Östen.
 Aina.
 Bob.
 Lao.
 Ellen.
 Lotten.
 Anna.
 Rico.
 Evan.
 Lonnie.
 Blair.
 Erin.
 Morris.
 Pernilla.
 Lisa.
 Nora May.

 When it comes to yoga I fuel up on anyone who has something genuine and real to offer, no matter who and where.
 The way I teach is influenced by that church like sweaty community energy at YogaTree SF at Castro, by the pedagogic skills of Jason Crandell and the flowy Prana Flow lineage of Shiva Rea – but it's one hundred percent me.
 I love seeing yogis tap into the physical strength and potential they already have, and in a way my ultimate goal with teaching yoga is that nobody will need me to guide them at all.
-I run and operate the small-town studio Yogalito in Båstad, southwest Sweden with my sweet friend Sara Kristensen.
-I also run teacher trainings under the name True North Vinyasa, mainly based out of Portugal, with super woman Lisa Andersson Rhodiner.
+I run and operate the small-town studio Yogalito in Båstad, southwest Sweden with my friend Sara Kristensen.
+I run teacher trainings under the name True North Vinyasa, mainly based out of Portugal, with super woman Lisa Andersson Rhodiner.
+I run trainings under the name Elevation Leadership, based in the most amazing hiking areas we can find, with my friend Pernilla Gravenfors.
 Most of my projects are collaborations of some sort, due to the fact that so many people are so much better than me at so many things.
 Alongside with teaching yoga I have worked my whole life with words, layout and branding/marketing strategies in tourism and hospitality.
 I also like to renovate houses, hike in the forest and the mountains, lap swim in outdoor pools, cook, eat, drink wine, see new places, see familiar faces, eat dark chocolate and sleep.